Lexton Plains Football League

 The Lexton Plains Football League was an Australian rules football competition in western Victoria, Australia.
 The league ran an annual competition from 1999 to 2010.

 History

-The Western Plains FL was formed in 1930 and the Lexton FL was formed in 1945.
-In 1999, The Lexton Football League and the Western Plains Football League merged to form the Lexton Plains FL.
+The Western Plains Football League, which was formed in 1930 and the Lexton Football League, which was formed in 1945, both merged in 1999 to form the Lexton Plains Football / Netball League.

-The league folded after the 2010 season, with the last grand final being postponed due to the flooding isolating clubs scheduled to play.
+The league has a brief twelve yer history, then folded after the 2010 season, with the last grand final being postponed a week, due to the local flooding isolating clubs scheduled to play.

 Navarre, Natte-Bealiba and Lexton joined the Maryborough Castlemaine District Football League, the Ararat Eagles joined the Mininera & District Football League and the four other clubs joined the Central Highlands Football League in an 18 team Competition for 2011.